Paul M. English: Kayak

 After taking a year-long sabbatical to take care of his dying father, English returned to the tech world and signed on as an entrepreneur in residence at Greylock, a venture capital (VC) firm.
 His former boss, Larry Bohn, who was now at the VC firm General Catalyst, introduced English to Steve Hafner.
 In 2004, English and Hafner co-founded Kayak, a website that allowed users to search for travel services, including flights, hotels, and rental cars.

 English became chief technology officer (CTO) at Kayak and was responsible for the website's development while Hafner handled the business side.
 English brought on his former colleagues, including Bill O'Donnell and Paul "Papa" Schwenk.
 English based Kayak's engineering division in Concord, Massachusetts, while Hafner based the business office in Norwalk, Connecticut.

 Unlike its then competitors Expedia, Orbitz, and Priceline, Kayak did not allow customers to actually book travel services on the website and instead referred customers to other websites like a search engine.
-It received referral fees of 75 cents for flights and $2 for hotels, including additional earnings if the customer actually purchased the flight, hotel room or car rental.
+It received referral fees of 75 cents for flights and $2 for hotels, including additional earnings if the customer actually purchased the flight, hotel room, or car rental.
 Kayak did not need a large sales department or administrative division.
 This allowed the company to focus entirely on user experience and the website's accuracy on information about prices and availability.

-English also initially made it a requirement that his engineers take turns answering emails or the loud red phone he had installed at the office.
+English also initially made it a requirement that his engineers take turns answering all customer emails, and answering customer calls which came in on the loud red phone he had installed at the office.
 The phone number was listed on the website for customers to call.
 He believed this would force his engineers to be empathetic to customers complaints and any difficulties and errors they encounter while using the website.
 As the company grew, however, he eventually hired a customer service team but kept the red phone operational.
 It continued to ring occasionally, and English himself or a senior engineer would answer the phone to speak with customers.

 In 2008, just as smartphones were becoming popular, English and O'Donnell created a team to design a mobile app for Kayak.
 The team operated almost independently with the option not to include some of the website's features in the mobile app.
 Without any advertisement, the app was downloaded 35 million times by 2012 and was one of the top apps on Android and Apple iOS.

 By this point, Kayak was generating, per year, 1.2 billion searches, $292.7 million in revenue, and $65.8 million in profits.
 On July 20, 2012, Kayak was listed on the Nasdaq stock exchange.
 With only 205 employees, it had $1.5 million in revenue per employee.
 In November 2012, Kayak agreed to an acquisition by Priceline for $1.8 billion with English earning $120 million from the deal.